Who Are the Angels of the Seven Churches in Revelation? (Series Part 2)

 This may be the commoner way to read the text.
 This reading sees each angel as the leader of each of the seven local churches.
 That is, John addresses these leaders in the letters that are likely expected to be read to the whole congregation.
 The strength of this approach lies in being a more natural reading, but it has its natural difficulties:

 1. It’s probably anachronistic to suppose that each of the seven local churches had one leader (like we do today) in the first century.
 The model of the Jerusalem church was such that there was a plurality of leaders in the church (Acts 15, Galatians 2:9).
-If these Asia Minor churches also had a plurality of leaders, the human messenger interpretation will not work.
+If these Asia Minor churches also had a plurality of leaders, the human messenger interpretation would not work well.

 2. This interpretation suggests that Jesus specially cares somewhat more about the leaders of a church than the rest of the members. ‭‭Revelation‬ ‭1:20‬ explains the vision thus: